-You don’t need a decoy to turkey hunt, but there’s no doubt they can aid the effort.
+You don’t need a decoy to turkey hunt — I have decoys and they’ve never been out of the bag.
+But there’s no doubt they can aid the effort.

 The Primos Gobbstopper Turkey Decoy Combo gives you two decoys that are crushable and easy to tote out into any condition.
 These decoys are efficient at eliciting a jealousy response from toms by including both a hen and a competition decoy.

 This set is hollow, lightweight, and includes the ground stakes and a mesh carrying bag, making it a simple addition to your spring turkey hunting gear.

 If you only plan on carrying one decoy out, this is a good one.
 The Avian-X LCD Tom Turkey Decoy mimics a new male and appears to challenge the dominance of nearby toms.

 This setup is 15% smaller than a live bird, making it an approachable target for dominant males.
 Built with dura-rubber, this turkey decoy is collapsible, lightweight, and easily transportable.